How to Spend the Perfect 24 Hours in Panama City: Itinerary for First-Time Visitors

 Visit the Biomuseo

 Located in Amador is the most renowned museum in Panama City: the Biomuseo.
-The museum was designed by the famous Canadian-American architect Frank Gehry.
-Gehry’s extraordinary work turns heads all around the world.
+The museum was designed by the world-famous Canadian-American architect Frank Gehry.
+His extraordinary work has turned my head all around the world, and this weird gem in Panama’s capital was no different.

-The Biomuseo is made up of eight galleries.
-They focus on the origins of the Panamanian isthmus and its impact on the planet’s biodiversity.
+The Biomuseo is made up of eight galleries, focusing on the origins of the Panamanian isthmus and its impact on the planet’s biodiversity.
+My favorite permanent exhibit here is Panamarama.
+Through ten projection screens, the exhibit transports us into a Panamanian jungle, revealing its unique flora and fauna.

 Biomuseo

-When you’re done in the museum, take a walk outside in the Garden of Biodiversity.
+When you’re done in the museum, let’s take a walk outside along the causeway.
 Enjoy the peace and the sound of the birds singing.
 Biomuseo’s relaxing effect makes it perfect as your penultimate stop.

 Spend the night in Casco Viejo

-After exploring Panama City in one day, creating new impressions, spending a happy hour back in Casco Viejo is the best way to chillax.
-The nightlife in Casco Viejo is always lively and bubbling.
-There’s a multitude of bars here to try local beers and high-quality Panamanian rum.
+After exploring Panama City in one day, there’s no better way to chillax than by hitting up a happy hour back in Casco Viejo.
+In my experience, the nightlife in Casco Viejo is always lively and bubbling.
+On my two trips to Panama’s capital, I found a multitude of bars here to try local beers and high-quality Panamanian rum.

 Church in Casco Viejo, Panama City, Panama

-One quick word of warning: Be sure to stay aware of your surroundings in Casco Viejo at night.
+One quick word of warning: Stay aware of your surroundings in Casco Viejo at night.
 Although the historic area has cleaned up its act in recent years, not all its neighbours can say the same.
-Neighbouring districts like El Chorrillo, Santa Ana, and San Miguel are still notorious for their safety concerns.
+While researching my trip, I discovered that neighboring districts like El Chorrillo, Santa Ana, and San Miguel are still notorious for their safety concerns.

 Where to stay with 24 hours in Panama City

-Like most Central American cities, choosing where to stay in Panama City can present a bit of a challenge.
-Although safer than most other urban centres in the region, Panama City’s still got its share of seedy areas that you’d do well to stay away from.
+Like in most Central American cities, I found choosing which area to stay in Panama City a bit of a challenge.
+Although it’s safer than most other urban centres in the region, Panama City has still got its share of seedy areas that I’d recommend staying well away from.

-Although Casco Viejo is the most charming area in the city, it isn’t always the best place for travellers.
-The surrounding neighbourhoods can be rough around the edges.
+Although Casco Viejo is the most charming area in the city, I don’t believe it’s always the best place for first-time travelers.
+The surrounding neighborhoods can be rough around the edges.
 (That said, most tourists won’t experience any problems in Casco Viejo.
 Don’t rule it out completely.)

 Instead, I’d recommend staying near the financial district in Obarrio or El Cangrejo.
-They’re super central, safe, and feature a ton of restaurants that are among the city’s best.
-Here are a few places to check out:
+These neighborhoods are super central, safe, and feature a ton of restaurants that are among the finest in the city.
+Here are a few of my recommended places to stay…

-• W Panama is a tremendous 5-star luxury hotel that’s among the best in the city.
-Like others in the chain, rooms at the W are über-stylish and push the envelope on comfort.
-Splurge on one of the massive Fabulous King Rooms to see the city at its finest from your own private balcony.
+This 5-star luxury hotel delivers everything I’ve come to expect from the W brand.
+The rooms here are über-stylish (especially the urban art-filled suites) and push the envelope on comfort.
+Splurge on one of the massive Fantastic King Rooms to see the city at its finest from your own private balcony.

 DISCLAIMER: Treksplorer is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for sites to earn advertising fees by advertising and linking to Amazon.com and its affiliated international sites.